You’ll never find the right food to solve a picky-eating problem.

 Research shows that young kids don’t really know what they like or don’t like…They’re still exploring.

 For instance, in one recent investigation, kids were asked to taste and rate the same 5 flavors of ice cream on two consecutive days.
-Researchers found that 3-4 year olds typically rated the ice cream flavors differently on each of the two days.
+The researchers found that 3-4 year olds typically rated the ice cream flavors differently on each of the two days.
 Kids 5 and up, however, were more consistent about what they liked.

 Kids don’t even know which foods they’ll try.